Security-Onion-Solutions/securityonion-docs/strelka.rst

     Strelka is a real-time file scanning system used for threat hunting, threat detection, and incident response.
 Based on the design established by Lockheed Martin's Laika BOSS and similar projects (see: related projects), Strelka's purpose is to perform file extraction and metadata collection at huge scale.

-Depending on what options you choose in Setup, it may ask if you want to use :ref:`zeek` or :ref:`suricata` for metadata.
-Whichever engine you choose for metadata will then extract files from network traffic.
+If you are monitoring network traffic, then either :ref:`zeek` or :ref:`suricata` should be extracting certain files detected in unencrypted network traffic.
 Strelka then analyzes those files and they end up in ``/nsm/strelka/processed/``.

 Security Onion checks file hashes before sending to Strelka to avoid analyzing the same file multiple times in a 48 hour period.